-Permits are distributed by the Office of the Administrator, First Floor, Borough Hall, 445 Lafayette Avenue.
+Permits are distributed by the Police Records Department, First Floor, Borough Hall, 445 Lafayette Avenue.

 Permit fees are non-refundable and permits cannot be transferred to another person.

 Parking Stickers must be displayed in the rear side window of the vehicle on the driver's side and shall be clearly visible from the outside of the vehicle.
 All parking permits expire midnight December 31.

 In the Resident Restricted Parking Area, parking is restricted only from 9 am to 10 am, Monday through Friday (except holidays), during which time cars may be legally parked only with a resident parking sticker affixed.
 Stickers are not necessary for parking at other times.
 The Resident Restricted Parking Area is the area south of Diamond Bridge Avenue and east of Goffle Brook Park, except for the east side of Grand Avenue (which is reserved for commuters with Non-resident stickers), and any other area posted for some other restriction.